SWIFTSIM/SWIFT/README-Scotch.md

-Information on how to run SWIFT with Scotch mapping, the test environment used on Cosma 8 and some scaling results.
+Information on how to run SWIFT with Scotch mapping and the test environment used on Cosma 8.
 Code has been tested with Scotch version > 7.0

 Last update 18th August 2023.